reactjs/react.dev/content/docs/refs-and-the-dom.md

 React will assign the `value` property with the DOM element when the component mounts, and assign it back to `null` when it unmounts. `ref` updates happen before `componentDidMount` or `componentDidUpdate` lifecycle hooks.

-### Adding a Ref to a Class Component
+#### Adding a Ref to a Class Component

-When the `ref` attribute is used on a custom component declared as a class, the `ref` object receives the mounted instance of the component as its `value`.
-For example, if we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting:
+If we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting, we could use a ref to get access to the custom input and call its `focusTextInput` method manually:

 ```javascript{4,7,12}
 class AutoFocusTextInput extends React.Component {